 Noticeable placement differences

 prior to (left) and after (right) running Placement Exploration.

-SLICE_X52Y100, but after the placement was stimulated, this cell was shifted to
+SLICE_X52Y100.
+After the placement was stimulated, this cell shifted to